Team USA will wear buffalo plaid uniforms by Ralph Lauren in Beijing - NewsBreak

 “I was just saying how cozy this jacket is,” the 31-year-old told The Associated Press at Ralph Lauren’s Madison Avenue showroom.
 “It just feels really good.
 Like, quality.
 You know they’re going to last forever, which is awesome.”

-The jacket’s inside pocket was a hit.Beijing offering COVID-19 boosters before Olympics
+The jacket’s inside pocket was a hit.Cleveland Guardians losing key member of coaching staff

 “Beijing doesn’t have the best snow in the world, unfortunately, but you kind of work with what you have and do your best,” she said.
 “Hopefully, the snow gods will come through.”